Deviled Egg Potato Salad

 How to boil eggs perfectly

 I start my eggs in cold water because putting them into hot water will almost certainly crack them.
-That is just common sense.
 Even if you let them come to room temperature first, you should heat them with the lid on over medium-high until the water boils.
 Then, remove them from the heat and let them stand for 15 minutes.
 Then, they go into a bowl of ice water to cool for 10 minutes before peeling.
 For peeling tips, see the FAQs section.

 Recipe variations and add-ins:

-• Add meat: Make this a meal by adding ham, grilled chicken, or turkey chunks.
+• Add meat: This tastes great with ham, grilled chicken, or turkey chunks mixed in.

-• Bacon: My husband and kids love it when I add some crunchy bacon.
+• Bacon: My husband and kids love it when I add some crunchy bacon to it.

-• Spicy spuds: Chop up some jalapenos and sprinkle in cayenne pepper to make this a spicy salad.
+• Spicy spuds: Chop one jalapeno and sprinkle 1/4 teaspoon of cayenne pepper to make this a spicy salad.

 • Ranch potato salad: Use some of my ranch seasoning to make this a ranch-deviled egg potato salad.
 I love how this tastes!